allanbowe/rawsas/content/posts/2023-02-12-SAS_Communications_1973.md

 The past few years have seen a sharp rise in interest in using computers for instructional purposes.
 In statistical methods courses, student use of data analysis programs has helped shift the courses' emphasis from calculation of numeric measures (the "cookbook" approach) to interpretation of data.
 Beyond this, computers have made it feasible to illustrate principles -- like laws of large numbers, sampling properties, and Central Limit Theorems -- that require rather sophisticated mathematics to prove.
 S. G. Carmer and F. B. Cady, among others, have propounded yet another approach;

-> In order to eliminate the often tedious search for 'real-life' research data meeting the specifications for a given teaching situation, a logical approach is to have a computer generate sets of data according to.a model whose structure and parameters (including magnitude and distribution of random error) are con-~ trolled by the teacher.
+> In order to eliminate the often tedious search for 'real-life' research data meeting the specifications for a given teaching situation, a logical approach is to have a computer generate sets of data according to a model whose structure and parameters (including magnitude and distribution of random error) are controlled by the teacher.
 In a given problem the selected param- eter values could be purely hypothetical in nature, and thus give rise to highly artificial data useful for illustrative pur- poses only.
 More realistic data could be generated by basing parameter values on research published in a subject matter (e.g., agriculture, biology, or engineering) journal or report where statistical summaries of real data, but not the data, appear ( _S.
 G. Carmer and F. B. Cady, "Computerized Data Generation for Teaching Statistics," American Statistician, Vol. 23, No. 5 (1969), pp. 33 ff._ )

 Below we show one way of generating in SAS individualized data sets suitable for simple linear regression or correlation analysis,